'Don't Tell People To Turn Off Windows Update, Just Don't'

 I'm not sure the technical route someone would have to take to do this; If, perhaps someone could somehow infect a DNS server to treat an infected server as a Microsoft update server.

-Those fuckers at MSFT ruined security updates (Score:1)
+Those fuckers at MSFT ruined security updates (Score:2)

 Those fuckers at MSFT ruined security updates by force-feeding the user spyware, or even forcing an "upgrade" to Windows 10.